Cytnx-dev/Cytnx/docs/source/example/DMRG.rst

     :width: 400
     :align: center

-The opertion of acting Hamitonian is a linear operation, which we implement a LinOp class
+To ultilize the Lanczos function, the opertion of acting Hamitonian (which involves contraction using a network) is implemented using LinOp class (See Iterative Solver section for furtuer details).

 * In python: